1970 Pittsburgh Pirates season

 The 1970 Pittsburgh Pirates season resulted in the team winning their first National League East title with a record of 89–73, five games ahead of the Chicago Cubs.
-However, they lost the NLCS to the NL West Champion Cincinnati Reds, three games to none.
+However, they lost the NLCS to the National League West champion Cincinnati Reds, three games to none.

 The Pirates were managed by Danny Murtaugh and played their home games at Forbes Field during the first part of the year, before moving into the brand new Three Rivers Stadium on July 16.
 Coinciding with their move, the Pirates became the first major league team to adopt pullover jerseys and sans-a-belt pants for their uniforms, a style copied by a majority of MLB for the next two decades and which the Pirates themselves would wear through the 1990 season.

 Offseason

 Three Rivers Stadium

 In 1958, the Pirates had sold Forbes Field to the University of Pittsburgh, who wanted the land for expanded graduate facilities.
 Pitt then leased Forbes back to the Pirates until a new multipurpose stadium could be built.
 The Steelers opted to play at Pitt Stadium in the meantime.
 In June 1970, the Pirates played their final game at Forbes Field.
 It was a doubleheader sweep of the Chicago Cubs and Bill Mazeroski got the final hit at Forbes Field.

 A site on the North Side had been chosen earlier in the year, but it took until April 25, 1968, to finally break ground.
 Three Rivers Stadium opened on July 16, 1970, and became the home of the Pirates and the Pittsburgh Steelers.